venoosoo/vdrop/README.md

     (For production builds, use cargo tauri build)

-    View History: Use the history tab to see a record of all received files.

 Contributing & To-Do

-Contributions, issues, and feature requests are welcome!
-Planned Features / To-Do List
+We welcome contributions, bug reports, and suggestions!
+Please feel free to open an issue or submit a pull request.
+🔨 Development Roadmap (To-Do)

-A dedicated Settings Tab is planned to introduce user customization, including:
+A major focus is introducing a dedicated Settings Tab to give users control over the application's behavior and appearance:

-   -Language selection.

-   -Option to automatically accept incoming files.

-   -Implementation of a white/black list for trusted devices.
+    Customization:

-   -Support for different UI themes (e.g., Light/Dark mode).
+        ✅ Implement support for Changing Themes (e.g., Light/Dark mode).

+        ✅ Introduce Language Selection.

+    Security & Control:

+        ✅ Add an option for Automatically Accepting/Rejecting Files.

+        ✅ Develop a White/Black List feature for trusted/blocked devices.

 License